 This leaves room for tapas crawls, panoramic sunset vistas and perhaps a flamenco performance.

-Ideally, though, aim for 4-5 days in Granada.
+Ideally, though, aim for 4-5 days in Granada for your First Time Visit in Granada.
 This will help you fully savour its ambience and discover hidden gems like Sacromonte’s cave dwellings.
 Consider taking a day trip into the rugged Sierra Nevada foothills to wander the whitewashed Pueblos Blancos like:

 These are centuries-old villages steeped in Moorish heritage and surrounded by spectacular mountain scenery.
 Add in a half-day Arabic bath experience at restored ancient bathhouses like El Bañuelo and Hamman Baños Árabes.